Twin-stick shooter: History

 The 1975 arcade video game Gun Fight (released as Western Gun in Japan) uses one joystick for movement and a second for firing.
 Each joystick is of different design.
 Unlike most later twin-stick games, the right stick moves the player's avatar.
 The 1977 sequel, Boot Hill, uses the same control scheme.
-Space Dungeon (1981) uses two identical joysticks with the now-standard convention of the left for movement and the right for shooting.
 Mars, a scrolling shooter released in 1981, is also controlled via two 8-way joysticks.
-The 1981 SNK coin-op Vanguard uses a joystick for movement, but four separate buttons, arranged in a diamond, for firing.
+The 1981 SNK game Vanguard uses a joystick for movement and four separate buttons arranged in a diamond for firing.

-The 1982 arcade game Robotron: 2084 introduced twin-stick controls to a wide audience.
-As gamepads with dual thumbsticks did not exist on 8-bit or 16-bit home computers and consoles, home ports of Robotron: 2084 were often awkward to play.
-The twin-joystick arcade games Rescue and Black Widow were released the same year.
-Twin-stick controls remained uncommon for arcade games, but were later used in Smash T.V.
-(1990) and Total Carnage (1992).
+Robotron: 2084, released in 1982 during the golden age of arcade video games, became the seminal example of the control scheme using two 8-way joysticks.
+As gamepads with dual thumbsticks did not exist on 8-bit or 16-bit home computers and consoles, home ports of Robotron: 2084 were often awkward to play or used modified control methods.
+The version for Atari 8-bit computers came with a plastic tray to hold two Atari CX40 joysticks, in an attempt to make twin-sticks viable.

+The twin-joystick arcade games Space Dungeon, Rescue, and Black Widow followed soon after Robotron.
+Twin-stick controls remained uncommon for arcade games, but were later used in Smash TV (1990) and Total Carnage (1992).
+Smash TV designer Eugene Jarvis previously co-designed Robotron with Larry DeMar.

 Geometry Wars: Retro Evolved, an early hit for the Xbox 360, caused a resurgence in 2005.
-By 2008 the popularity of the genre waned, following a glut of twin-stick shooters with abstract graphics from indie developers who found the simplicity of the genre appealling.
+By 2008, the popularity of the genre waned, following a glut of twin-stick shooters with abstract graphics from independent developers who found the simplicity of the genre appealing.
 Twin-stick shooter spin-offs of existing video game franchises have since been made, including Halo: Spartan Assault.